databricks/databricks-sdk-py/README.md

     print(f'Cluster not found: {e}')
 ```

 The SDK handles inconsistencies in error responses amongst the different services, providing a consistent interface for developers to work with.
 Simply catch the appropriate exception type and handle the error as needed.
+The errors returned by the Databricks API are defined in [databricks/sdk/errors/platform.py](https://github.com/databricks/databricks-sdk-py/blob/main/databricks/sdk/errors/platform.py).

 ## Logging<a id="logging"></a>